overhide/overhide-widgets/README.md

-Just the above three web-components in an HTML page is all that's needed for the simplest authentication and authorization scenarios &mdash; allowing you to get paid ($2 in the above sample).
+The above three web-components in an HTML page are all that's needed for the simplest authentication and authorization scenarios &mdash; allowing you to get paid ($2 in the above sample).
 The components use the [legers.js library](https://www.npmjs.com/package/ledgers.js) library and [renumeration APIs](https://overhide.io/2020/09/06/remuneration-api.html) to provide all functionality.

-Now, of course, the simplest example above doesn't use a back-end and all code sits fully decompilable in the browser.
+Now, of course, the simplest example above is limited, it doesn't use a back-end and all code sits fully decompilable in the browser.
 It's useful for some scenarios, but for other scenarios you will want to [re-check authorizations in your back-end code and have feature-flows run through a back-end](https://overhide.io//2019/03/27/authorizations-and-exposed-source-code.html).

-Most demos in this repo use feature-flows through a simple back-end that's provided as the [/demo-back-end](/demo-back-end) node.js application &mdash; that also runs in [Azure functions](https://azure.microsoft.com/en-us/services/functions/).
+Most demos in this repo have business flows incorporating a simple back-end.
+The back-end is provided as the [/demo-back-end](/demo-back-end) node.js application &mdash; that also runs in [Azure functions](https://azure.microsoft.com/en-us/services/functions/).
 You can base your own back-end off of these samples, it's very little code.